Efficient Emotion and Speaker Adaptation in LLM-Based TTS via Characteristic-Specific Partial Fine-Tuning: Experiment Setup

 \subsection{Dataset}

-We collect 11 public English emotional speech datasets: CREMA-D, EMNS, EmoV-DB, eNTERFACE, IEMOCAP, JL-Corpus, MEAD, MELD, RAVDE-SS, TESS, and MSP, whose details are summarized in EmoBox (\cite{ma2024emobox}).
-To ensure consistency and balance across datasets, we select only emotions with over 8,000 samples, resulting in 8 emotion labels: angry, happy, sad, fear, disgust, neutral, surprise, and contempt.
-The final dataset, comprising 2,060 speakers and 244 hours of speech data, is divided into training and testing sets in a $9:1$ ratio.
-To meet the requirements of speaker adaptation tasks, we ensure that all test set speakers and emotions also appear in the training set.
-In addition to this English emotional dataset, we incorporate Chinese emotional speech data from ESD (\cite{esd}) to evaluate the effectiveness of characteristic-specific layer weights in cross-language and cross-data domain adaptation tasks.
-This cross-lingual validation highlights the adaptability of our method to diverse linguistic and domain-specific challenges.
+We collect 11 public English emotional speech datasets: CREMA-D \cite{cao2014crema}, EMNS \cite{EMNS_corpus}, EmoV-DB \cite{emov}, eNTERFACE \cite{enterface}, IEMOCAP \cite{busso2008iemocap}, JL-Corpus \cite{jlcorpus}, MEAD \cite{kaisiyuan2020mead}, MELD \cite{meld}, RAVDESS \cite{ravdess}, TESS \cite{tess}, and MSP \cite{martinez2020msp}.
+To ensure consistency and class balance, we retain only emotions with over 8,000 samples, resulting in eight emotion labels: angry, happy, sad, fear, disgust, neutral, surprise, and contempt.
+The final combined dataset comprises 2,060 speakers and 244 hours of speech data, partitioned into training and testing sets in a $9:1$ ratio.
+For valid speaker adaptation evaluation, we ensure that all test-set speakers and emotions are also present in the training set.
+Furthermore, alongside the English corpora, we incorporate Chinese emotional speech data from ESD \cite{esd} to evaluate the effectiveness and robustness of the identified characteristic-specific layer weights in cross-lingual and cross-dataset domain adaptation tasks.